All Products

 Specify a certificate

-For more information about how to configure certificates, see Configure HTTPS certificates for encrypted communication.
+For more information about configuring certificates, see Configure an HTTPS certificate for encrypted communication.

 Important

-ALB uses the first certificate that you specify as the default certificate.
-ALB uses the default certificate to encrypt requests until the certificate expires or no longer meets the requirements.
-In this case, ALB uses other certificates to encrypt requests.
+ALB sets the first certificate as the default certificate.
+ALB uses other certificates for request encryption only if the default certificate expires or is no longer in use.

 apiVersion: alibabacloud.com/v1